cltorre3/cltorre3.github.io/index.md

     * MFG 472: Additive Manufacturing
         * Comprehensive overview of additive manufacturing processes including FDM, SLS, SLA, Multi-Material Extrusion, LPBF, and Polyjet printing.
 As well as the analysis of part orientation, supports, process parameters, material properties, and design that impact manufacturing.
      * EGR 294: Fundementals of Engineering Prototyping
         * Explore the fundamentals of engineering prototyping processes on plastic, ferrous, and non-ferrous materials.
 Interpretation of engineering documentation as it relates to prototyping, geometric dimensioning, tolerances, and inspection.
 Emphasis on safe shop practices.
 Lathe and Mill machining instruction.
+Also learned documentation for manufacturing such as GD&T.
-* Enviornmental:
+* Environmental:
     * ERM 522: Air Pollution & Toxic Chemical Emissions
         * Overview of the current legal requirements to control air emissions from both stationary and mobile sources.
 Including the analysis of air pollution monitoring technologies, control technologies for both stationary and mobile sources, the chemistry and physics of air pollution and climate change; the health effects of air pollution, and greenhouse gas adaptation/mitigation strategies.
     * ERM  432: Sustainable Solid Waste Management